 A wise woman once told me that when you’re gnashing at the bit to confront someone, you’re probably not the one to give the message.
-But if you dread the thought of delivering it, and the pressure to speak won’t leave, you probably are the one to give it.
+But if you dread the thought of delivering it, and the pressure to speak won’t relent, you’re probably the one to speak.

-God knows no one likes rejection, especially from a friend.
-But He warns us to not shrink back in giving a warning, even if the hearer rejects the message—and you.
+No one likes rejection, especially from a friend.
+But God warns us to not shrink back in giving a warning, even if the hearer rejects the message—and you.

 When I bring an army against a country, the people of that land choose one of their own to be a watchman.
 When the watchman sees the enemy coming, he sounds the alarm to warn the people.
 Then if those who hear the alarm refuse to take action, it is their own fault if they die.
 They heard the alarm but ignored it, so the responsibility is theirs.
 If they had listened to the warning, they could have saved their lives.
 But if the watchman sees the enemy coming and doesn’t sound the alarm to warn the people, he is responsible for their captivity.
 They will die in their sins, but I will hold the watchman responsible for their deaths” (Ez.
 33:2-6 NLT).

-When praying and asking questions didn’t alter my friends’ paths, their progressively questionable choices cornered me.
-I had to speak.
+When praying for them and asking questions didn’t alter my friends’ lanes, my concern forced me to speak.

-In both cases the immediate response was anger.
-(Which often indicates you’ve hit the target.)
-One vented to her friend who helped her see the genuine concern behind my words.
-God graciously put her back on track.
-Our friendship was unharmed.
+Both times they responded in anger.
+One vented to her friend who helped her see the genuine care behind my words.
+God opened her eyes, and she changed tracks.
+Our friendship remained secure.

-The other stayed her course and walked into what I’d feared.
-She rejected my effort to smooth the situation.
-I thought of those instances while reading Jonah.
+The other stayed her course and experienced what I’d feared.
+She rejected me and my concern.

-Jonah rejected the assignment God gave him to go to Nineveh.
-He boarded a ship headed away from God’s assignment.
-God sent a terrible storm that caused the sailors to draw lots to see who was responsible for the danger.
+A terrible storm caused the sailors to draw lots to find the one responsible for their danger.
 The lot fell on Jonah.
-When Jonah told how he was running away from the Lord of the earth and the sea, the sailors were terrified and tried to row to land.
+Jonah said he was running away from the Lord of the earth and the sea.
+Terrified, the sailors tried to row to land.

-When that didn’t work, they acquiesced to Jonah’s request and threw him into the sea.
-The storm immediately calmed.
+That didn’t work.
+So, per Jonah’s request, they threw him into the sea.
+The storm calmed.

-God sent a big fish to swallow Jonah.
-Being in the fish for three days gave Jonah time to reflect.
+A big fish swallowed Jonah providing him time for reflection.
 He vowed to obey God’s assignment, and God commanded the fish to spit him onto dry land.

-This reluctant prophet obeyed God and delivered an eight-word warning throughout Nineveh.
-“Forty more days and Nineveh will be overthrown” (Jonah 3:4 NIV).
+Jonah’s eight-word warning, “Forty more days and Nineveh will be overthrown” brought national revival (Jonah 3:4 NIV).

-When God saw what they did and how they turned from their evil ways, he relented and did not bring on them the destruction he had threatened” (Jonah3:10).
+When God saw how they turned from their evil ways, He did not bring destruction on them.
+Shouldn’t a prophet be elated over this?

 What has God asked you to do that you’re afraid won’t turn out like you want?
-When we know God is leading us we can trust Him with the outcome, even when the outcome is not what we’d choose.Like Jonah, I may not agree with how things turn out, but I can trust God knows best. #Devotional, #Jonah Click To Tweet
+When we know God is leading us we can trust Him with the outcome.Like Jonah, I may not agree with how things turn out, but I can trust God knows best. #Devotional, #Jonah Click To Tweet